josafaverissimo/boogiewoogiepay/README.md

-# boogie-woogie-pay
+# Boogie Woogie Pay
-A entreprise solution ☕
+A entreprise solution for handling payments requests. ☕